Robomarti/Tietokantasovellus/README.md

 ```bash
 source venv/bin/activate
 ```

-and run the main.py file with
+To start the website use the command
 ```bash
 flask run
 ```